omerKkemal/PhontomGate/README.md

 - Persistence mechanisms
 - Anti-analysis techniques

-### ⚖️ Authorized Use Cases
+### Authorized Use Cases
-- ✅ Penetration testing with written authorization
+- enetration testing with written authorization
-- ✅ Red team exercises in controlled environments
+- Red team exercises in controlled environments
-- ✅ Security research in isolated labs
+- Security research in isolated labs
-- ✅ Educational demonstrations
+- Educational demonstrations
-- ✅ C2 framework development and testing
+- C2 framework development and testing
-- ✅ Defense mechanism evaluation
+- Defense mechanism evaluation

-### ❌ Prohibited Use Cases
+### Unauthorized Use Cases
-- ❌ Unauthorized access to any system
+- Unauthorized access to any system
-- ❌ Criminal or malicious activities
+- Criminal or malicious activities
-- ❌ Production systems without permission
+- Production systems without permission
-- ❌ Violation of computer fraud laws
+- Violation of computer fraud laws
-- ❌ Any use causing harm or damage
+- Any use causing harm or damage

-### 📜 Legal Compliance
+### Legal Compliance
 Users must comply with:
 - Local, state, and federal laws
 - Computer Fraud and Abuse Act (CFAA) in the US